They say…

 Still, supermarket beer has its limits.
 Listings are often achieved through the ability to offer deep discounts so the same brands crop up again and again.
 And beer still isn’t accorded the same respect as wine.
 My local superstore is currently offering around 50 lines under the heading “premium lager” – of which almost half turn out to be not lagers at all, but wheat beers and imported ales.
 I can’t imagine them similarly shelving cava and Californian bubbly as “Champagne”.

-Alongside the multiples is a much smaller but increasingly healthy niche market catering to the true connoisseur, including specialist beer shops, online traders, farmers’ markets and breweries offering direct sales.
+Alongside the multiples is a much smaller but increasingly healthy niche catering to the true connoisseur, including specialist beer shops, online traders, farmers’ markets and offering direct sales.
 Independent retailers face massive pressure from supermarkets on price, but some have survived by providing things the multiples can’t, like rare imports, small runs from tiny micros and individual expert advice and enthusiasm.

 One big growth area is in imported specialities – the internationalism of today’s scene is a far cry from the seventies when even the beers with foreign names were brewed in Britain.
 The second is in British bottled ales, including bottle conditioned beers, or Real Ale in a Bottle (RAIB).
 In 1998, CAMRA published the first edition of its Good Guide which listed 180 RAIBs; the current edition lists almost 800.